XhinLiang/xhinliang/README.md

 ### Hi there 👋

 Hi, I’m Xhin!
-I’m a full-stack software engineer who is working with backend development.
+I’m a full-stack software engineer, focusing on backend development.